tdbe/tdbe.github.io/_posts/2016-10-1-unity-shader-shenanigans.markdown

 m_CB_arr[(int)CBs.BeforeAlpha].DrawMesh(m_CubeMesh, transMatrix, m_SomeMaterial, 0, 0);
 {% endhighlight %}

 This is also one of the ways to implement your own lighting.
 Draw a cube or a sphere, for each light, with your deferred lighting material.
-This is what unity does, and it draws spheres.
+This is what unity does internally, and it draws spheres.
 It ain't the most efficient way to do deferred lighting, but it's easy because the mesh defines the volume and provides the matrix.

 ### Blit a texture with the CB: